Scoring national recognition - Albert Lea Tribune

 There were only two players from Minnesota chosen as Zachary Susee of Shakopee also made the cut.

-Senior highligh: Alli Dulitz
+Senior highlight: Alli Dulitz

 Albert Lea senior Alli Dulitz has been involved in sports ever since she was a young child.
 Whether its was... read more